ricardobcl/Dotted-Version-Vectors/README.md

 are similar to Version Vectors (Vector
 Clocks for some), but prevent false conflicts that can occur with Version Vectors.
-It also has a more complete API and is better suited to distributed databases with a get/put interface (has shown below).
+It also has a more complete API and is better suited to distributed databases with a get/put interface (as shown below).

 ### Contents